zarillion/handynotes-plugins/docs/core/rewards.md

      * `suffix` (string)
        * Can be used with `qty` to add a custom suffix.
  * `oneline` (boolean)
-   * When true, the criteria text wont be rendered.
+   * When true, the criteria text won't be rendered.
  * `note` (string)
    * This can be used to add a short note underneath the reward line.